-As darkness falls on the eve of October 31st, millions around the world wait with baited breath as the land of the living is haunted by those from times gone by.
+As darkness falls on the eve of October 31st, millions around the world wait with bated breath as the land of the living is haunted by those from times gone by.
 This Halloween we look at how you can avoid your worst business nightmares.

 Halloween dates back thousands of years to the ancient Celtic festival of Samhain, which marked the end of summer and the harvest, and the beginning of winter.